Welcome | ENVIRONMENTAL STUDIES MAJor at Fordham

 Collins Hall 111, 718-817-3301

 Spring 2014 office hrs: W 12:45-2:45 (Collins Hall 111).
-To declare the major at Rose Hill or Lincoln Center, fill out the major declaration form on the Student tab of your my.fordham, save it on your hard drive, and attach it to an email to Prof. van Buren.
+To declare the major at Rose Hill or Lincoln Center, open the pdf major declaration form in Acrobat Reader (not your brower's viewer), fill it out, save it on your hard drive, and attach it to an email to Prof. van Buren.